 The American Heart Association and the Centers for Disease Control and Prevention (CDC) still recommend, as they have for years, that most people should drastically cut sodium intake to 1,500 mg a day or less.
 At that level, food tastes bland and there are no obvious benefits.
 In fact, the accumulating data indicate that there is an increased risk of heart disease and death.

-These public health organizations don’t seem open to revising their guidelines based on evolving information.
+These public health organizations don’t seem open to revising their guidelines on low salt diets based on evolving information.
 Their recommendations for cutting sodium intake to the bone seem to be based primarily on an assumed effect on blood pressure.

 Assumptions are not science.
 Evidence should trump belief in the world of medicine, but it often takes time for paradigms to shift.